changliao1025/pyflowline/README.md

 ### Application

-To demonstrate the model capability, several examples are provided in the `examples` folder.
+We provide several examples in the `examples` folder to demonstrate the model capability.

 ### Acknowledgment